Yoga Prakash Malla

 Yoga Prakash Malla, also spelled Yogprakash, (Nepali: योगप्रकाश मल्ल) was a Malla dynasty king and the King of Patan.
 He succeeded Mahindrasimha Malla and reigned from 1722 until his death in 1729.

 Life

 His ancestry is still a topic of debates among scholars.
 Many agree that he was a prince of Bhadgaon and was exiled because he was born under the wrong astrological sign.
-It could also be the situation that Yogamati had installed Yogaprakash as the king as she was still influential at that time.
+It could also be that Yogamati had installed Yoga Prakash as the king as she was still influential at that time.
 He was also a religious monarch like his predecessors and donated several items to temples and guthis.

 He died in 1729 and was succeeded by Vishnu Malla, a descendant of Srinivasa Malla.